-Prerequisite: None 6 Clock Hours; 0.40 Credit Hours
+Prerequisite: None 6 Clock Hours

 This training course is designed for all healthcare professionals and workers.
-The CPR course is designed to provide lay rescuers the fundamental skills and confidence to perform CPR on adults, children, or infants.
+The CPR course is designed to provide lay rescuers with the fundamental skills and confidence to perform CPR on adults, children, or infants.
 This course will teach participants how to recognize and alleviate airway obstructions, the proper use of an AED, and the signs, symptoms, and corrective action for a stroke or heart attack.